A first glimpse of production constraints for developers

 In production, real users or external systems will massively stress your application.
 If (for instance) you don't set attachment files maximum size, you will get soon network and storage issues (as well as CPU and memory as a collateral damage).
 Many limits can be set at the infrastructure level (like circuit breakers in API Gateways) but most of them have to be coded into the application itself.

 Make sure nothing is 'open bar': always paginate results from databases (using

-LIMITfor instance), restrict input data sizes, set timeouts on any remote call, ...
+LIMITfor instance or using the seek method), restrict input data sizes, set timeouts on any remote call, ...

 Think carefully about logs.
 Perform operability acceptance tests with real operators and Site Reliability Engineers (SRE).

 While in DEV, most components (like an application server and a database) run inside the same node, they are usually distributed (i.e., some network link exists between them) in production.
 The network is very slow in comparison with local memory (at scale, if a local CPU instruction takes one second, a LAN network call takes a full year).

 In DEV, the instantiation factor is 1: every component is instantiated only once.
 In any production environment having to deal with serious high availability, performance or fail-over requirements, every component is redundant.
 There are not only servers but clusters.

 - Don't hardcore URL or make assumptions about the colocalization of components (I already saw code where